circleci/circleci-docs/jekyll/_cci1/ios-builds-on-os-x.md

 ## Xcode Version

 By default, CircleCI will build your project with Xcode 7.0.
-You can select 7.2, 7.3 or 8.0. by specifying the version in a [circle.yml file]({{ site.baseurl }}/configuration/) in the root of your repo.
-For example, for 8.0, add the following:
+You can select a newer version of Xcode by specifying the major and minor version in a [circle.yml file]({{ site.baseurl }}/configuration/) in the root of your repository.
+For example, for 8.2.1, add the following:

 ```
 machine:
   xcode:
-    version: 8.0
+    version: 8.2
 ```

+A list of the [versions of Xcode that we have available is located on GitHub](circleci.github.io/macos-image-tests/).

 ### CocoaPods